 We’re setting out to eliminate pain from the Black hair styling experience and reduce the rate of thinning and hair loss due to improper styling methods.

 Far too many of us have had to take a pain reliever after getting our hair done.
-It’s not normal and it needs to stop.
+It’s not normal and it has to stop.

 We’re creating a new standard in protective styling and have brought together a dream team of experts to do it.